Argonaught/playground/exercises/ex1/readme.txt

 it should return the given array sorted (ascending or descending)

+2 hours
 1.Try to do it in quadratic time first O(n^2).

 This should be simple, but the next part is more challenging

+4 hours
 2. make the sorting work in linearithmic time O(n log n)
 hint: there are two well known algorithms that do this. one has quick in the name. the other has merge.

 bonus points for implementing both algorithms.

+8 hours
+3. Only for the hard core: Research and explain a complexity from here: http://en.wikipedia.org/wiki/Time_complexity that:
+	a. is not in the list above and...
+	b. does not have the work exponential in it

+	I don't know the answer myself so references please.
+Something like a 1 page essay.
+Good practice...
+	I have no idea what any